Brilliant Earth Review | Read Before Buying

 - While a lab grown diamond with the same specs was priced at just $1,680.

-While this is a limited sample (we just looked for the average price for each of these types of stones – you can almost certainly find less expensive and more expensive examples), it is a good indicator of how the different types of diamonds compare.
+While this is a limited sample (I just looked for the average price for each of these types of stones – you can almost certainly find less expensive and more expensive examples), it is a good indicator of how the different types of diamonds compare.

 There is undoubtedly a price-premium to pay for the additional reassurance that the GIA origin report of the blockchain tracking offers.
 This is probably to be expected, as both of these require more procedures and therefore more cost during the course of the diamond production than a stone without.

 Whether it is worth it is a personal decision, but for me, I think that the reassurance that they offer and knowing more about the story of the diamond are worth paying a premium for.

 Brilliant Earth are an excellent choice for the conscious consumer.